NMAK17002U Complex Analysis 2

 Oral examination, 30 minutes with 30 minutes preparation time.
 All aids allowed during the preparation time.
 No aids allowed during the exam.

-To be eligible to take the re-exam, students who have not already had 2 out of three mandatory assignments approved must re-submit all three assignments no later than 2 weeks before the beginning of the re-exam week.
-The mandatory assignment must be approved no later than two weeks before the beginning of the re-exam week.
+To be allowed to take the re-exam, students who have not already had 2 out of the 3 mandatory assignments approved must re-submit all 3 assignments no later than two weeks before the beginning of the re-exam week.
+The assignment must be approved no later than two weeks before the beginning of the re-exam week.

 Criteria for exam assesment